ironsmile/euterpe-website/content/blog/embed-and-file-server/index.md

 ![Firefox Dev Tools tab showing cached files](network-caching-with-wrapfs.png "Another screenshot of the Firefox dev tools")

 Sweet, sweet 304 status codes!
 I've chosen to set the modification time to `time.Now()` on every process start.
-So after an server restart the browsers' cache will be invalidated.
+So after a server restart the browsers' cache will be invalidated.
 This is still a huge improvement over the status quo, in my opinion.
 My personal Euterpe instance, for example, is restarted only on new releases which is normally a period of many months.

 So, this is it.
 I've created [wrapfs](https://github.com/ironsmile/wrapfs) as a separate module in hope it may be useful to other people.
 If at some point it causes a measurable reduction of internet traffic coming out of Go applications I will be more than happy.
 The next version of Euterpe will certainly make use of `wrapfs`.
 In fact, this has already been merged into its `master` branch.